Note on cohomology rings of spherical varieties and volume polynomial: Additivity of moment and string polytopes

 or

 where the addition in the righthand side is the Minkowski sum of convex polytopes.
-In turns out that the additivity of the moment polytope map, and consequently the Newton polytope map, in general is false.
-But we will show that it holds in some important cases: 1) toric varieties, and 2) symmetric varieties and line bundles which restrict trivially to the open orbit.
+We will see that the additivity of the moment polytope map, and consequently the Newton polytope map, in general is false.
+But we will show that it holds in some important cases: 1) toric varieties, and 2) complete symmetric varieties and line bundles which restrict trivially to the open orbit.
 (This in particular includes the group compactifications.)
-The additivity of the moment polytope for toric varieties has been known while the corresponding result for symmetric varieties seems to be new.
+The additivity of the moment polytope for toric varieties has been known, while the corresponding result for symmetric varieties seems to be new.

-The degree map extends to a polynomial of degree $n$ on the vector space $\Pic(X)\otimes_\z \r$.
-The additivity in the toric case leads to a nice description of the degree function on $\Pic(X) \otimes \r$ as follows.

-The semigroup of convex polytopes in $\r^n$ with respect to the Minkowski sum has the cancellation property.
-Hence it can be extended to a (real) vector space consisting of the {\it virtual polytopes} which are the formal differences of convex polytopes.
-Let $\mathcal{V}$ denote this vector space.
-One knows that the volume as a function on the space of polytopes extends to a polynomial function on the vector space $\mathcal{V}$.
-Thus the volume function is also called the {\it volume polynomial}.
-Let us say that two polytopes $\Delta_1$, $\Delta_2$ are {\it equivalent}, and write $\Delta_1 \sim \Delta_2$, if $\Delta_1$ can be identified with $\Delta_2$ by a translation in $\r^n$.
-It is easy to verify that the equivalence relation $\sim$ extends to an equivalence relation on the vector space $\mathcal{V}$ respecting the vector space operations.

-The moment polytope $\mu(X, L)$ depends on the $T$-linearization of $L$.
-For different $T$-linearizations of $L$ the moment polytopes are equivalent.
-Thus, by additivity, the map $L \mapsto \mu(X, L)$ induces a linear map $\mu: \Pic(X) \otimes_\z \r \to \mathcal{V} / \sim$.
-Now by the Ku\v{s}nirenko theorem, It follows that the degree polynomial is the composition of the linear map $\mu$ with the volume polynomial.

-Below we discuss the additivity for the moment polytope.
-At the end of the section we will address the additivity of the string polytopes.
-We observe that the Gelfand-Cetlin polytopes for classical groups, which are the classical and most important examples of the string polytopes, are indeed additive.
-From these we then conclude the additivity of the map $L \mapsto \Delta_{\bf S}(X, L)$ in some important cases (Corollary \ref{cor-Newton-polytope-additive}).